You might also be interested in learning about AI-powered language quality assurance and the AI suggestions features.

 Task summary

-On the right side of the task creation wizard, you'll see the task summary and your AI words balance:
+On the right side of the task creation wizard, you'll see the task summary along with your Pro AI words balance.

-Estimated delivery time: The summary also provides an estimated delivery time for the task.
-Keep in mind that this is an approximate figure and may fluctuate depending on the current system load.
+The summary also provides an estimated delivery time for the task.
+This is an approximation and may vary depending on current system load.

 Frequently asked questions